LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 9. In the downloads pop-up, select **FIddlerSetup.exe**.

-10. You will be prompted to again review and agree to license agreement for Fiddler Classic, carefully read it prior to selecting **I Agree**
+10. You'll be prompted to again review and agree to license agreement for Fiddler Classic, carefully read it prior to selecting **I Agree**

     **Important:** By selecting **I agree** you agree to Fiddler's license agreement.